What is PMS?

 The cause of these symptoms are not very well understood in biomedicine.
 Some theories exist, but clinical trials have not produced strong enough evidence to support them.

-Progesterone deficiency is perhaps the most assumed mechanism, yet many studies show no significant difference in progesterone levels between PMS groups and control groups.
+Progesterone deficiency or estrogen dominance are perhaps the most assumed mechanisms, yet many studies show no significant difference in progesterone levels between PMS groups and control groups.

 Depending on the severity of symptoms, medications are sometimes used to treat premenstrual symptoms.
 Antidepressants, anti-inflammatory drugs, diuretics, and hormonal contraceptives which prevent ovulation are the most common prescriptions.